2022NewKrew/fe-w4-issue-tracker/src/README.md

 })
 ```

+It is not optimal to pass a new anonymous function instead of an exisiting function,
+but latter one is against the React's policy.
+Though the latter one has better
+performance.

 ## useMemo or useCallback with Object or Array Deps
 Are React's useMemo or useCallback useful when the dependencies are
 `Array` or `Object`?
 Consider the following component.